danmayer/danmayer.github.com/_posts/2017-03-05-Alexa-for-newborns.md

 ### Lights

 ![image](/assets/img/TheosRoom.gif)
+> The nursery has two lights that can be controlled together or independently

 __Crib Light:__ We want to check on Theo occasionally through out the night or one of us needs to pick him up to soothe him out of the room.
 This light is our primary way to do that.
 Off course it is [Red Light](http://www.health.com/sleep/red-spectrum-light-sleep) to help us sleep.
 __Theo's Room:__ Generally when I walk into the Nursery my hands are full, baby, bottle, extra blankets, etc. Control either the full room or the bedside lamp.